alifirhas/cmdk-revision/src/503-519/518-The-archangle-of-courage-is-tired.md

 "Imperius!"
 Tyrael shouted excitedly and roar  "Why do you order to attack humans!?"

 "Tyrael!?"
 Imperius was also a little surprised when he saw him, but then he reacted and snorted coldly "Tyrael, where have you been during this time!?
 Why hasn't it been so long?
-Returning to the high-level heaven to report on work?"
+Returning to the High Heaven to report on work?"

 Hearing Imperius' words, Tyrael calmed down a little.
 He also remembered that he had been trapped for so long after all, and High Heaven had no news of him for a long time.
 He shared what happened at the beginning with Demon King Osiris.